Once you accept your federal student loan, it is important to understand your loan status and what action steps you can take.

 - If you are unable to make monthly interest payments consider making one small payment to understand how the process works

-Most Federal Direct Stafford loans have a six month grace period after you are no longer enrolled at least half-time in school due to either graduation, less than half-time enrollment or withdrawal.
+Most Federal Direct loans have a six month grace period after you are no longer enrolled at least half-time in school.
 Repayment of your loans begins after the grace period expires.
-Note that you only receive one grace period for each loan, once you use the grace period it is gone.
-Because of this it is possible that you could go into repayment immediately on some loans and have a grace period on other loans.

 Example: Jessica decides to work for one semester and does not enroll in the spring after being continuously enrolled at least half-time each fall and spring.